Marenthyu/twitch-filtered-chat/README.md

 `forcejs-only tfc alert("Hello there")` displays an alert window if the streamer's `&tag` value is `tfc`.

-Be sure to disable antics if you don't quite trust your moderators.
+Only enable antics if you completely trust your moderators.
+Furthermore, antics gives access to your OAuth token if one is present.

+If you're using an OAuth token, then ensure antics are disabled.
+Enable antics at your own risk.

 ## Testing